-SOCAR's revenues, obtained in Azerbaijan in 2011, amounted to 4.14 billion manat compared to 3.46 billion manat in 2010, the consolidated report about SOCAR's financial activity in 2011, audited by Ernst & Young said.
+As of late 2011, SOCAR's net income was about 809.6 million manat compared to 655.74 million manat in 2010, the consolidated report about SOCAR's financial activity in 2011, audited by Ernst & Young said.
 A report was published on the company's website on Saturday.

 SOCAR includes Azneft, which produces oil and gas onshore and offshore), the Azerkimya industrial association, a chemical enterprise, and Azerigaz industrial association, a gas distributor.

 SOCAR is the only producer of oil products in the country (it has two refineries on its balance sheet) and also owns petrol stations in Azerbaijan, Georgia, Ukraine and Romania.
 SOCAR possesses a network of petrol stations in Switzerland.
 SOCAR is co-owner of the largest

 The official exchange rate is 0,7856 AZN/USD on July 28.